skarik/1Engine/README.md

 ## Legal Info

 You're welcome to download and mess around.
-If you want to filch code, please ask.
-Now, seriously that isn't very enforcable (there's quite a lot of filched code in 1Engine itself) but it would be polite to ask.
-You can go under the eventual list of "Games Made With/Filched Code" and benefit from the 1-person-per-month traffic of that.
+If you want to filch code, feel free to ask.
+There's quite a lot of filched code in 1Engine itself.
+If you filch code, you can go under the eventual list of "Games Made With/Filched Code" and benefit from the 1-person-per-month traffic of that.
+(It's been measureed over several years, the traffic actually is about 1 non-bot person per month.)

-You're welcome to try to make your own games or projects with this, as long as you don't make a considerable profit from them.
-We're talking, "puts food on the table" profit.
-We want you to starve.
+You're welcome to try to make your own games or projects with this, free of charge.

 Also, stuff that doesn't belong to us doesn't belong to us.
-We use a lot of 3rd party code, which we will eventually list here and give credit where credit is due.
+This engine a lot of 3rd party code, which someone will eventually list here and give credit where credit is due.
-Also, it's entirely possible that there is some code or code history in here by mistake.
-If that is the case, please contact us immediately and we will remove it.
+If there is any code in this repository that you think should not be here, please contact @skarik immediately and he will evalutate and, if needed, remove it.